 Let your story be heard!

 Suffering from chronic illness is a full-time job.
-The reason for this is that you must constantly assess if you’re managing your health in the best way possible.
+The reason for this is that people must constantly assess if they are managing their health in the best way possible.

 The reality of living with an invisible illness seems impossible to describe.
 But there is a way of doing so – put it in writing.

 This is why I started this blog, to raise awareness about my wife and gazillions of other people struggling with being noticed or heard.
 Sometimes it’s easier to say it with the written word.

 Regardless of chronic illness, either physical or mental, people don’t believe something they cannot see.

-While they can never truly understand the day-to-day struggles of a person with an invisible illness, you can show them by writing your heart out!
+While they can never truly understand the day-to-day struggles of a person with an invisible illness, you can show them by writing your heart out.

 It will help to open their eyes to what you are going through.